tyassin/NTQA/README.md

 ## 📞 Support

-For help or bugs, feel free to contact the project maintainer.
+💬 Need Help or Found a Bug?
+Feel free to open a new issue to report bugs or ask for help.

+🙌 Want to Contribute?
+You're welcome to submit a Pull Request (PR) to improve this project.

 ---
 ## 🤝 Contributing

 Contributions, suggestions, and improvements are welcome!